 What is Muscle Testing?:

-Muscle testing is a foundational technique used in a wide range of complimentary health protocols.
+Muscle testing is a foundational technique used in a wide range of complementary health protocols.
 It is often used as a diagnostic tool for determining whether a specific remedy will be beneficial.
-Usually this is done by monitoring whether a muscle that has been weak becomes stronger in the presence of the remedy.
-Many Chiropractors employ muscle testing as a means of checking the correct vector for a manipulation, and many nutritionist, homeopaths, acupuncturists etc uses it in a similar fashion for their remedies.
+Usually, this is done by monitoring whether a muscle that has been weak becomes stronger in the presence of the remedy.
+Many Chiropractors employ muscle testing as a means of checking the correct vector for manipulation, and many nutritionist, homeopaths, acupuncturists etc uses it in a similar fashion for their remedies.

 The core discipline of muscle testing is to have no investment in the outcome.
 This is essential as the outcome of a test can be simply “rigged”, even unconsciously.
-When you see muscle testing beinng used to sell a product or service, it is immediately suspect, and you should exercise caution.
+When you see muscle testing being used to sell a product or service, it is immediately suspect, and you should exercise caution.
 This is not to say that a nutritionist in a health food store is going to rig your test.
 If she is primarily concerned with finding the correct supplements for you, the tests can give a clear indication of what supplements will be beneficial for you to add to your diet. (more on rigging muscle tests)

 How muscle testing works: